abessiari/go-aws-billing/README.md

 - Go to [url](https://learn.hashicorp.com/tutorials/terraform/install-cli)

 #### AWS Credentials.
-- Create a file or override the location in aws/provider.tf
+- Create a file or override the location in provider.tf

 ```
 [default]